You’ve probably heard dongsaeng somewhere in K-dramas or K-pop.

 - Koreans don’t directly call someone dongsaeng, but use their name.

-Dongsaeng is commonly used to refer to younger close friends, showing a sense of familial bond and affection.
+Dongsaeng can mean a younger close friend, showing a sense of familial bond and affection.

-Dongsaeng are expected to show respect to older people, while elders take on a quasi-mentor role, providing guidance and care.
+Dongsaeng is expected to show some respect to older people as they take on a quasi-mentor role, providing guidance and care.

 The term dongsaeng carries a warm, affectionate connotation.